jarrettmeyer/jarrettmeyer.github.io/_posts/2017-11-10-prepping-sql-server.md

     ![Alert: TempDB Growing 3](/assets/images/alert-tempdb-growing-3.png)

 2. For any sufficiently large databases, set a disk size alert.
 This is done similarly to setting a disk size alert for TempDB, shown above.
+3. Ensure that all SQL Agent Jobs have notifications enabled for failure conditions.
+Ideally, all agent jobs will send a failure notification email to a shared proxy account (e.g. dba@mycompany.com).
+Agent jobs should never fail silently.

 ### Maintenance Plans

 1. Ensure that you have a maintenance plan to run `CHECKDB` on all databases. `CHECKDB` [performs several functions](https://docs.microsoft.com/en-us/sql/t-sql/database-console-commands/dbcc-checkdb-transact-sql) in your database.
 2. Ensure that you have a maintenance plan to backup all databases.
+3. Ensure that you have a maintenance plan to backup all transaction logs.
-3. Create a maintenance plan to [clean up MSDB history](https://www.mssqltips.com/sqlservertip/1727/purging-msdb-backup-and-restore-history-from-sql-server/).
+4. Create a maintenance plan to [clean up MSDB history](https://www.mssqltips.com/sqlservertip/1727/purging-msdb-backup-and-restore-history-from-sql-server/).
-4. Create a maintenance plan to delete old backup files.
+5. Create a maintenance plan to delete old backup files.
 All of those backups can start chewing up a lot of disk.
 This can either be part of the maintenance plan to clean up MSDB history (above), or it can be its own maintenance plan.
 Either way, you will want to keep the age of backups the same (e.g. 2 weeks).
-5. Provided you have a dedicated maintenance window or sufficiently small indexes, create a maintenance plan to clean up indexes.
+6. Provided you have a dedicated maintenance window or sufficiently small indexes, create a maintenance plan to clean up indexes.
 Indexes with > 30% fragmentation and over 1,000 pages should be rebuilt.
 Indexes with > 5% fragmentation and over 1,000 pages should be reorganized.
 (We don't care about small indexes.
 Who cares if small indexes are fragmented?)
 This operation is a blocking operation.
 If you do not have a maintenance window, or if your database is large enough to make this an unacceptably slow process, this should not be a maintenance task.

 ### Interview Questions